 |University of Colorado Anschutz Medical Campus||Brantigan, Charles|

-Donald Bross was hired from the Office of the University Counsel for CU in 1976, by Dr C Henry Kempe to join the faculty of the Department and to work at the Kempe Center.
-Since then he has also served as pro bono publico legal counsel of the International Society for the Prevention of Child Abuse (ISPCAN) for its incorporation in 1977, while continuing to serve as its parliamentarian until 1986.
-During his faculty tenure, Don has represented maltreated children in court, drafted child protection legislation, published social science and legal research, and founded the National Association of Counsel for Children (1500 members), all in an effort to advance the field of pediatric law.
-While an undergraduate at Dartmouth College, he helped inaugurate study abroad for the College in Latin America (Peru, Colombia).
-Five years after graduation he completed his naval service in order to attend graduate school, and was awarded a National Institutes of Mental Health Traineeship in Medical Sociology at the University of Wisconsin, Madison.
+Don Bross is now a Professor Emeritus.
+He was hired from the Office of the University of Colorado Legal Counsel in 1976, by Dr. C Henry Kempe to join the faculty of the Department and to work at the Kempe Center.
+Among activities since then he has served as pro bono publico legal counsel of the International Society for the Prevention of Child Abuse (ISPCAN) completing its incorporation in 1977 and continuing to serve as its parliamentarian until 1986.
+While a faculty member, Don represented maltreated children in court, drafted child protection legislation, published social science and legal research, and founded the National Association of Counsel for Children (1500 members), all in an effort to advance the field of pediatric law.
+During spring 2018, he facilitated the creation of an endowed Chair in Pediatric Law, Policy and Ethics in the Department of Pediatrics and the Center for Bioethics and Humanities.
+He previously pioneered junior year study in Latin America while a student at Dartmouth, and after five years as a Naval Office received a National Institutes of Mental Health Traineeship in Medical Sociology at the University of Wisconsin, Madison.
 His master’s thesis was an epidemiological investigation of etiological factors leading to non-inflicted injury.
 His PhD dissertation was a field experiment to ascertain and induce complete reporting of cases of sexually transmitted disease seen by private physicians, published in the American Journal of Public Health.
-Awards include: the Distinguished Service Award of ISPCAN, Commissioner’s Award, US Department of Human Services, Administration for Children & Families for Outstanding Leadership and Service in the Prevention of Child Abuse and Neglect, and the 2011 American Professional Society on the Abuse of Children APSAC) Distinguished Service Award.
-He is currently Co-Editor in Chief, with Gary Melton, PhD, of Child Abuse and Neglect: The International Journal.
+Awards include: the Distinguished Service Award of ISPCAN, Commissioner’s Award, US Department of Human Services, Administration for Children & Families for Outstanding Leadership and Service in the Prevention of Child Abuse and Neglect, the 2011 American Professional Society on the Abuse of Children APSAC) Distinguished Service Award, and the Thomas Jefferson Award of the University of Colorado for his work promoting children’s welfare.
+He was formerly Co-Editor in Chief, with Gary Melton, PhD, of Child Abuse and Neglect: The International Journal” and his most current publication is: Donald C. Bross, Ben Mathews.
+(In press) Framing Child Protection as a Public Health Law Issue.
+In: Robert Lonne, Debbie Scott et al (Eds.)
+Dordrecht Heidelberg New York London: Springer Scientific In Press.

 |University of Colorado Anschutz Medical Campus||Bross, Donald|

 Joy Browne, PhD, CNS-BC, IMH-E, is a Clinical Professor of Pediatrics and Psychiatry at the School of Medicine, University of Colorado Anschutz Medical Campus She is on the faculty of the Irving Harris Program for Child Development and Infant Mental Health.
 Dr. Browne also is on the faculty of Fielding Graduate University.
 She holds dual licensure as a Pediatric Psychologist and a Clinical Nurse Specialist and has an Endorsement as an Infant Mental Health Mentor (IV) .
 She is on the faculty of JFK Partners University Center of Excellence in Developmental Disabilities, and Director of the Center for Family and Infant Interaction including the Colorado Newborn Individualized Developmental Care and Assessment Program (NIDCAP) Center and the Family Infant Relationship Support Training (FIRST) programs, the Fragile Infant Feeding Institute (FIFI) and the BABIES program.
-Dr. Browne’s area of expertise is in neurobehavioral assessment and intervention with high-risk infants and their families, as well as systems change toward developmentally supportive and family centered care in both hospital and community settings.
+Dr. Browne’s area of expertise is in neurobehavioral assessment and intervention with high-risk infants and their families, as well as systems change toward developmentally supportive and family centered care into both hospital and community settings.
 Dr. Browne developed BEGINNINGS, an interim Individualized Family Service Plan for newborns with special needs and provides training in the IFSP for newborns and young infants and the BABIES Learning Collaborative.
+She is currently doing neurodevelopmental exam trainings with several Japanese health professionals.

 |University of Colorado Anschutz Medical Campus||Browne, Joy|